united-security-providers/usp-core-waap-killercoda/usp-core-waap-intro/step3/info.md

 ### Inspect the actions taken by USP Core WAAP

-To see the actual block you can filter the USP Core WAAP Pod logs for 'APPLICATION-ATTACK-SQLI' (refer to the [OWASP Core Ruleset documentation](https://coreruleset.org/docs/rules/rules/)) while you are trying to login using the mentioned SQL-injection
+To see the actual block you can filter the USP Core WAAP Pod logs for 'APPLICATION-ATTACK-SQLI' (refer to the [OWASP Core Rule Set documentation](https://coreruleset.org/docs/rules/rules/) while you are trying to login using the mentioned SQL-injection

 ```shell
 kubectl logs -f \